benjamincassidy/clojurearcana/content/md/posts/threading-macros.md

 # Thread as `as->`

 But reality is that not all functions will be chained in such a way that the threading needs to happen in the first or the last position.
 There will be times you may even want to thread into the second of 3 arguments.
 That's where the `as->` macro comes in.
 It takes two fixed arguments, the value to thread and a binding symbol which is the placeholder determing where the threading happens.
 It's difficult to come up with an example for this using only the functions in clojure.core because they're well planned out, functions which work on similar data structures expect that data structure in the same position.
 Nevertheless, when using libraries or during Java interop situations will arise wherein you'll want to chain function calls, but the argument position will change.
-So let's say you've parsed some JSON user input and you neeed to sanitize the input before inserting it into a database:
+So let's say you've parsed some JSON user input and you need to sanitize the input before inserting it into a database:

 ```clojure
 (as-> {:colors ["Blue" "Orange" "Green"]} m